-- A \$1.6 million decrease in interest expense, primarily due to lower average outstanding debt balance as we repaid \$224.4 million under the 2020 Term Loan in 2021. - General, administrative and other expenses remained relatively flat, primarily due to an increase in professional services expenses driven by higher accounting and recruiting expenses, offset by reductions across various other operating expense categories.
+A \$1.7 million decrease in interest expense for the year-to-date period, primarily due to lower average outstanding debt balance as we repaid \$224.4 million under the 2020 Term Loan in 2021.
+Interest expense remained relatively flat year-over-year for the quarter-to-date period.